 Secondly, there is the belief that young people, children and teenagers, actually can play jazz.
 As a leader and teacher of young musicians you have to have that belief.
 The young musicians then feel your confidence in them, and they also feel their own confidence in themselves.
 This might sound like a simple idea to adopt, but admit; quite many of us have the more or less conscious notion that jazz is music for grown-ups.
 Of course you cannot as a child play difficult things right from the start.
 Your contributions to the band’s music are small in the beginning, and senior members perform the more advanced tasks.
 But gradually you become more and more senior, both in age and tasks.
 And all the time there is this belief in you – the basic belief that you actually can play jazz.

 Thirdly, there is the sense of presence.
 When you play you have to be there, not somewhere else.
 You have to be in the music and together with the others in the group.
 You must not observe yourself from the outside, from the views of spectators or a camera.
-The spectators or the camera might not be there, but you can anyway observe yourself from that kind of perspective, and such preoccupation will split your focus.
+The spectators or the camera might not be there, but you could anyway observe yourself from that kind of perspective, and such preoccupation would split your focus.

 There are a couple of connecting features of the band that fit neatly together with these four principles.
 Many members take on different roles in the band.
 Sometimes you are the front figure as vocalist/instrumentalist, sometimes you sit in the band backing up other band members who are the front figures in those songs.
 And many members play more than one instrument and sing very well too.
 It should also be mentioned that several senior members have been featured in special albums, backed up by the others and/or professional musicians.
 Altogether this means that the band really works as a school where everybody is supposed to have his or her chance, but the band uses this modus operandi and still keeps up an exceptional quality.

 What about the musical side of the band, then?
 Who works with all this?
 As the musical director, Joan of course is in charge of the music in terms of planning, repertoire, arrangements, rehearsals and performances.
 Joan leads rehearsals not only of the band as a whole, but also of the different sections separately – trombones, trumpets, rhythmic section and saxophones.
-In addition, the saxophone players receive Joan’s individual saxophone classes since they started those classes with him as very young.
+In addition, the saxophone players receive Joan’s individual saxophone classes since they started those classes with him when very young.
 Other members get a lot of their training as musicians in their basic music schools and universities, but anyone who wants to deepen in jazz music could receive Joan’s classes.
 Again, Sant Andreu Jazz Band is a music school to its members.
 Joan’s main instrument is tenor saxophone, but he also plays other saxophones as well as double base.

 Joan is obviously a very important person to the band, being in the centre of both music and organisational tasks.
 However, you can now and then see signs of an ambition to make the musicians take on leadership responsibility.
 On stage, you can sometimes see that Joan has delegated the setting of tempo and other guidance of the band to the soloists.
 And sometimes there are micro discussions between soloists and Joan before starting the songs.
 A culture of sharing and involvement.